 It’s apparent that problems can easily arise when something needs to be developed for an entire population, but only a small segment of that population is put in charge of addressing that issue.

 Despite the fact that most university graduates are women, the tech industry is still statistically a primarily white and Asian male-dominated field.
 In the 1980’s, it was estimated that women accounted for 37% of computer science.
 Since then the number has not gone up, in fact, it has dropped to 18%.
 Outside of universities, 26% of the computing industry is occupied by women and as you climb the corporate ladder, that number drops to 5%.

 With an estimated 1.4 million jobs in computer science by the year 2020, it is alarming to note that only enough qualified graduates will exist to fill 29% of those, in which 3% of those will be women.

 Earlier this month, 360insights placed eighth on the ‘Best Places To Work for Women,’ list, for the second year in a row.
-We also launched #WomenInTech, which recognizes a bunch of amazing women working in the tech industry.
+We also launched #WomenInTech, which celebrates diversity in tech by recognizing a bunch of amazing women working in the tech industry.
 In fact, 360insights is a rarity in the tech industry, given that women account for 54% of the company.